I am very happy to report that I think this is it. I think that the major problem that I had with my body is finally resolved.

 As for right now, I am content.
 My view of self is consistent.
 I see the same person every day in the mirror (and damn, what a sexy creature that is).
 I can eat the food I need, I keep a healthy diet to properly nurture my body, with occasional treating self with my favorite junk food.
 Being vegan makes me happy, and eases my conscience, as I finally am eating according to my morals.
 And most importantly, I put on weight, and I maintained it now for few months.
 I am not afraid of my weight, as it is now proof of my health, and mental well-being, not a number that must be as low as possible, for really unreasonable reasons, just irrational fear, that something very bad will happen if the number won’t drop.

 My anxiety also dropped.
 I was always a misfit, never understood, never related to people my age, having troubles interacting with others, and forming and keeping friendships, always felt alone with my ideas and morals.
 Ever since I was a child I had a strong feeling that there was something wrong with me.
-Now that I am properly treated, after years of attempted various treatments and diagnostics, my doctor said that besides bipolar there is nothing wrong with me, and I am just simply extremely intelligent but also extremely sensitive, so naturally I disagree with most of the things that happen in the world.
+Now that I am properly treated, after years of attempted various treatments and diagnostics, my doctor said that besides bipolar there is nothing wrong with me, and I am just simply extremely intelligent but also extremely sensitive person, so naturally I disagree with most of the things that happen in the world.
 I care so much about things that a regular person would not blink twice for, famine, global warming, injustice, people’s and non-human animals’ well being, access to knowledge and proper health care… Those things keep me awake at night.
 I cannot rest until it’s fixed.
 And then improved.
 I’m just a restless, child-minded, naive idealist, who can’t stand falseness, injustice, cruelty, and wasted potentials.
 And she said just as it is uncommon for people like me to exist, it’s very common for them to fall ill with depression, schizophrenia, and bipolar disorder.
 We are just wired that way, and it’s okay, even though we aren’t the most socially-adjusted people.
 Learning to accept it helped me a great deal, how to handle my own sensitivity, as it used to spiral out of control in a very negative way.
 I now have the mental capacity to turn it into something productive.

 It also helped me to not try closing myself off from who I am.
 I finally accepted myself.
 I can turn empathy on and off, as a coping mechanism.
 A kind of wilful, emotional denial.
 But I realise, I am a much better person when it’s on.
 Especially for my loved ones.
 So now I am just on the quest to learn to live with myself and with the world, without going mental and hurting myself.
 The world really hurts.
 But it helps that I still have lots of plans for how to fix many of the issues that bother me.
 I also have to deal with lots of hatred, as I know there are things that are now irreversible, because few people in this world ruined it completely for all the rest.
 And I am not sorry for despising those who are acting against others, being selfish, wilfully ignorant, and irresponsible.
 At the same time I know this is simply how the world is.
 Humans are merely a microorganism culture on a Petri dish that aims to exploit every last resource and annihilate self.
 But I am wired that way that I don’t accept it, and I believe if there can be done anything to stop it, we owe it to everyone else to do our best.